Hormones and your skin: How to naturally reduce the signs of post-pill acne

 These natural solutions will help manage sebum production while androgen levels return to normal leaving you with healthy, glowing skin, and a chemical-free body!

-If you’re still taking the oral contraceptive, incorporate Bd Rejuvenation Serum into your skincare routine up to two months before your last pill to prepare your skin as much as possible.
+If you’re still taking the oral contraceptive, incorporate Bd Luminosity Serum into your skincare routine up to two months before your last pill to prepare your skin as much as possible.

-Click below to shop Bd Rejuvenation Serum today.
+Click below to shop Bd Luminosity Serum today.